ISE® Southeast 2019

 Building and maturing an information security program requires a lot of work.
 This effort becomes even greater when the focus of the business changes as well.
 Join our discussion on the approach to developing a program from inception to maturity along with some specific strategies for managing change and addressing the evolving scale of a digital first business.

 Senior Vice President, Chief Information Security Officer

 Who or What Is Your Weakest Link? > Summary

 Is it possible to minimize risk exposure to the point where there is zero risk?
 Probably not, but it is possible to quantify your enterprise’s specific risks and hone in on vulnerable areas in your environment.
 The key is to employ continuous compliance, which ensures that only trusted systems, connections, and people have access to precious corporate data, thus improving your risk posture.
 As IT and OT systems especially become more decentralized and interconnected, they are also creating more risks for your enterprise, often in ways your security team is not aware of.
 To locate and resolve the weak links in your security program, it is crucial to add IT/OT device visibility to the equation to show how most threat vectors can be diffused by continuous monitoring and device compliance.
 Join our conversation as we discuss how savvy companies today are using continuous compliance to eliminate vulnerabilities as well as how IT/OT device visibility can positively impact enterprise risk posture.

-VP, Global Third Party Risk Management
+Vice President, Global 3rd Party and M&A Risk Management

 Creating a Dynamic and Actionable Information Security Plan > Summary